Biocxifu/SpotSweeper/README.md

 ```
 ### Contact to SpaCet
 SpaCet also provide the mailngant score and immune infiltration score.
-This function can Run SpaCet and import the result from SpaCet object into Seurat object.
+This function can Run SpaCet and import the result from SpaCET object into Seurat object.
 ```

 ```